usnistgov/FIPS201/_FIPS201/frontend.md

 This Standard also defines optional data elements for the PIV data model.
 These optional data elements
 include:

-- one or two iris images;
+- one or two electronic iris images;
 - one or two fingerprint biometric templates for on-card  one-to-one comparison;
 - a symmetric Card Authentication key for supporting physical access applications; and
 - a symmetric PIV Card Application Administration key associated with the card management system.